TAHJones/elements-of-healing/README.md

 ### Checkout Page

-THe checkout page contains all the products selected for purchase by the registered user.
-It also has a form fro the user to enter order details and purchase information.
+The checkout page contains all the products selected for purchase by the registered user.
+It also has a form for the user to enter order details and purchase information.
 From the checkout page the user can finalise their purchase or return to the shopping basket and ammend their purchases.

 ### Checkout Success Page

-THe checkout success page confirms that the purchase has been successful and provides the registered user with a summary of the order.
+The checkout success page confirms that the purchase has been successful and provides the registered user with a summary of the order.
 From the checkout success page the user can return to the home page.

 ### Profile Page